ECE 757 Fall 2009 Homework 1 // Due in Lecture Wed Feb 18, 2009

 Deliverables:

-Note: For each graph, you should have 2 data segments.
+Note: For graphs #2, #3, and #4 below, you should have 2 data points.
 Run the program

 once with (games=10, minimum cutoff=50, maximum cutoff=7000) and again with